TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 .. note::

-   Composer and yarn can run inside of DDEV, so there is no need to set them up locally.
+   Composer and npm can run inside of DDEV, so there is no need to set them up locally.

 *  You have cloned the TYPO3 git repository as described in :ref:`git-clone` and have switched to the directory which contains the local Git repository.